paramireze/paramireze.github.io/_posts/2019-01-23-big-boy-app.markdown

 ---
 layout: post
-title: "Building My First Big Boy App"
+title: "Building my First Clinical Application"
 date: 2019-01-06 08:00:00 -0500
 categories: Ruby Rails development
 ---

-For work, I built what I consider to be my first big boy application called `Tollbooth`.
-According to the about page,
+For work, I built an application to assist Dr's with viewing and analyzing their reports.

-{% highlight ruby %}

-Tollbooth is a centralized place for residents, fellows, and faculty to track exams & reports.

-- view discrepancies for exams
-- track interesting/notable exams using flags
-- filter exams

-{% endhighlight %}

 ## dashboard

-When a user logs in, they are brought to a main dashboard.
-The dashboard is populated based on the user roles and which exams they have worked on.
+The application primary focus is on the users dashboard.
+It is populated with all their exams so they can quickly look up exam data and report discrepancies.

 ![Table View]({{ '/assets/images/2019/jan/dashboard.png' }})

-Users can optionally open an exam and see a side by side report comparison.

 ![Exam Data]({{ '/assets/images/2019/jan/exam.png' }})

-## challenges
+## Challenges

 #### lot of data
 The app has a lot of data gonig through it and it has been tough keeping the speeds up.
 To solve some of the issues, I lazy load some of the exam/report data and use javascript to quickly open the exam Modal